 The photos in this gallery were taken inside a Chinese coin counterfeiting operation.
 This counterfeiting ring is suspected of putting thousands of fake coins onto the world and U.S. coin markets every month.
 These striking photos first emerged on certain Web-based coin discussion boards in Europe and the Far East.
-They came to my attention through a numismatic watchdog/satire blog called Biddle's Bank.
-These are the same coins which are being put into counterfeit PCGS and NGC coin holders, although they are most frequently sold raw (non-slabbed.)
+They came about through a numismatic watchdog/satire blog called Biddle's Bank.
+These are the same coins that are put into counterfeit PCGS and NGC coin holders, although they are most frequently sold raw coins (non-slabbed).

 Another Coin Press Used by the Chinese Counterfeiters

 This photo shows a different coin press than the one in the previous photo.
-This one is striking fake Morgan Dollars.Continue to 3 of 24 below.
+This one is striking fake Morgan silver dollars.Continue to 2 of 23 below.

 Fake Morgan Dollars Being Struck

-This is a closer photo of the coin press in the previous image.
-Several freshly struck fake Morgan Dollars lie to the right of the machine.
-They look like they might even be Proof Morgans, which would almost certainly be struck on a machine that uses hand-fed coin blanks, but some of the machinery in this operation looks pretty old so maybe they're just normal Morgans after all.
-Whatever quality of striking they have, whether it be Proof or normal, one thing is certain: they're FAKE!Continue to 4 of 24 below.
+Several freshly struck fake Morgan silver dollars lie to the right of the machine.
+They look like they might even be proof Morgans, which would almost certainly be struck on a machine that uses hand-fed coin blanks, but some of the machinery in this operation looks pretty old so maybe they're just normal Morgans after all.
+Whatever quality of striking they have, whether it be proof or normal, one thing is certain: they're fake.Continue to 3 of 23 below.

 Fake Morgan Dollars Made in China

-Here's a close-up image of a few freshly-minted fake Morgan Dollars struck in China.
-I don't know if they were struck by the coin press on the previous page, or one of the several other coin presses this counterfeiting ring has, but those fake Morgans sure look to be pretty high-quality counterfeits.
+These freshly minted fake Morgan silver dollars are high-quality counterfeits.
 Of course, this counterfeiting ring will process them so that each one appears to have a different amount of wear, toning, contact marks, and other minor imperfections so that they don't all look too much alike.
-Some of these fake Morgan Dollars will also find their way into counterfeit PCGS and NGC slabs, but my sources tell me that most of the fakes these counterfeiters sell are sold "raw" (rather than slabbed).Continue to 5 of 24 below.
+Some of these fake Morgan silver dollars will also find their way into counterfeit PCGS and NGC slabs, but my sources tell me that most of the fakes these counterfeiters sell are sold "raw" (rather than slabbed).Continue to 4 of 23 below.

 Edge View of Fake Morgan Dollars

-Here is an edge view of the same handful of fake Morgan Dollars shown on the previous page.
-Again, what stands out most to me is the high quality of these fakes.
+The high quality of these fake Morgan silver dollars is evident.
 The coins may or may not have been struck on genuine .900 fine silver planchets, though.
-The Chinese have been experts at creating lookalike alloys for more 1,500 years.Continue to 6 of 24 below.
+The Chinese have been experts at creating lookalike alloys for more than 1,500 years.Continue to 5 of 23 below.

 Chinese Worker Applies Edge Lettering to Fake Coins

-Here's another one of the coining machines in use at this large Chinese coin counterfeiting factory.
 A worker, who looks to be a woman, is operating a machine that applies edge lettering to the edges of the struck coins.
 This machine is somewhat different from the Schuler edge lettering machine in use at the U.S. Mint for the golden dollars.
-According to reader Henry N., this one operates more like a Castaing Machine, which was the first machine ever developed for the express purposes of putting edge lettering and other marks on the edges of coins.
+According to reader Henry N., this one operates more like a castaing machine, which was the first machine ever developed for the express purposes of putting edge lettering and other marks on the edges of coins.
 Minting experts Mike Diamond and Fred Weinberg also concur, based on what they can see in the photo, that the machine is applying edge lettering.
-Reader Kostas K. pointed out that if you look carefully just to the left of the large tube, you can actually see a coin traveling through the machine!Continue to 7 of 24 below.
+Reader Kostas K. pointed out that if you look carefully just to the left of the large tube, you can see a coin traveling through the machine.Continue to 6 of 23 below.

 An Assortment of Fake Coin Dies in China

-In order to strike coins, you need coin dies, and the Chinese counterfeiters are making some fairly high-quality ones, as this photo indicates.
-Most of the dies shown here are of various American silver dollars, although I see a couple of Indian Head Cent dies and some foreign coin types.Continue to 8 of 24 below.
+To strike coins, you need coin dies, and the Chinese counterfeiters are making some fairly high-quality ones.
+Most of the dies shown here are of various American silver dollars, although there are a few Indian Head cent dies and some foreign coin types.Continue to 7 of 23 below.

 Close-Up of Fake Silver Coin Dies

-This close-up photo shows the high quality of these dies for making fake silver crown-sized coins.
+Notice the high quality of these dies for making fake silver crown-sized coins.
 The die on the right is the reverse of a British silver crown dated 1899.
 The die on the left is the obverse of a silver Greek 5 Drachmai dated between 1833 and 1845.
 Although the British Crown, if genuine, would sell for a few hundred dollars, the Greek coin made by these dies would cost thousands.
-Of course, each coin die can strike tens of thousands of specimens, making this a very profitable operation!Continue to 9 of 24 below.
+Of course, each coin die can strike tens of thousands of specimens, making this a very profitable operation.Continue to 8 of 23 below.

 Chinese Workers Making Counterfeit Rare Coins

 Here's another one of the Chinese counterfeiting ring's coin presses, this time being operated by two men.
-As you can see, the machinery looks pretty old and maybe not very well maintained.
-Certainly, it's very filthy, but the work these men are doing is filthy in itself, making counterfeit rare coins to pollute our coin collecting marketplace.Continue to 10 of 24 below.
+The machinery looks pretty old and maybe not very well maintained.
+Certainly, it's very filthy, but the work these men are doing is filthy in itself, making counterfeit rare coins to pollute our coin collecting marketplace.Continue to 9 of 23 below.

 Thousands of Fake Coins From China

 This wide-angle shot is deceiving at first.
 For perspective, consider that the blue stool in the middle of the photo is a full-sized step-stool type of seat.
-All around it are boxes and boxes of Chinese-made fake silver coins, all neatly sorted into compartments.
+Surrounding it are boxes of Chinese-made fake silver coins, all neatly sorted into compartments.
 Many of these coins will end up in fake PCGS, NGC, ANACS, or other grading service holders, but the majority of them are sold ungraded.
-Some of them are even sold "legitimately" as "replicas" rather than as the genuine coin, but without a marking indicating that they're copies, it is easy for dishonest people to pass them off as authentic.Continue to 11 of 24 below.
+Some of them are even sold "legitimately" as "replicas" rather than as the genuine coin, but without a marking indicating that they're copies, it is easy for dishonest people to pass them off as authentic.Continue to 10 of 23 below.

 Chinese-Made Fake Silver and Copper Coins

 Here's a little bit closer look at the coins in the many counterfeit coins this Chinese minting operation has struck.
-Most of them are silver-colored (although probably not made of real silver,) and a few of them are made of copper.
-Those boxes don't look very sturdy (remember, coins are quite heavy in these quantities, even fake ones,) yet my source tells me the coins are transported to coin shows in these cases.
-Of course, you won't see these boxes on the coin show trading floor!
-This sort of quantity is the type of deal done behind closed doors in private hotel rooms, but even there I doubt a buyer would see anything but the coins themselves.Continue to 12 of 24 below.
+Most of them are silver-colored (although probably not made of real silver), and a few of them are made of copper.
+Those boxes don't look very sturdy (remember, coins are quite heavy in these quantities, even fake ones), yet the coins are transported to coin shows in these cases.
+Of course, you won't see these boxes on the coin show trading floor.
+This sort of quantity is the type of deal done behind closed doors in private hotel rooms.Continue to 11 of 23 below.

 Fake Standing Liberty Quarters

-One last look at what's in the silk-covered trays - a close-up photo shows lots and lots of freshly-struck fake Standing Liberty Quarters!
-I also see Chinese-made fake Indian Head Cents, and what look to be maybe Large Cents and perhaps some counterfeit dimes and nickels.Continue to 13 of 24 below.
+This close-up photo shows lots and lots of freshly struck fake Standing Liberty quarters.
+There are also Chinese-made fake Indian Head cents, and what look to be maybe large cents and perhaps some counterfeit dimes and nickels.Continue to 12 of 23 below.

 One of the Showrooms in the Chinese Counterfeiting Factory

-This photo shows one of the showrooms for the counterfeiting ring.
-This is a little like a store, where customers can come in and buy smaller bulk quantities of the fake coins and other items made by this operation.Continue to 14 of 24 below.
+This is one of the showrooms for the counterfeiting ring.
+This is a little like a store, where customers can come in and buy smaller bulk quantities of the fake coins and other items made by this operation.Continue to 13 of 23 below.

-Although my sources described this photo as a storage area, their English isn't the best, so I actually think we might be looking at another showroom type of place.
-The actual non-customer-accessible storage areas, as seen in other photos in this gallery, are much more cluttered and filthy.Continue to 15 of 24 below.
+This is a storage area or another showroom type of place.
+The actual non-customer-accessible storage areas, as seen in other photos in this gallery, are much more cluttered and filthy.Continue to 14 of 23 below.

-This container is full of Chinese-made fake Indian Head Cents and fake U.S. Large Cents.
-The dates on the fake Large Cents include 1854 and 1857.
-Fake Indian Head Cents I have seen in their photos include 1869, 1870, 1871, 1872, 1877, 1908-S, and 1909-S. I've also seen photos of fake 1856 Flying Eagle Cents.
-As you can see, this ring seems to prefer making counterfeits of key coins and the other more valuable dates, sometimes to the point of absurdity, as in their fake 1913 Liberty Nickels.
+This container is full of Chinese-made fake Indian Head cents and fake U.S. large cents.
+The dates on the fake large cents include 1854 and 1857.
+Fake Indian Head cents include 1869, 1870, 1871, 1872, 1877, 1908-S, and 1909-S. There's a possibility that there are fake 1856 Flying Eagle cents.
+As you can see, this ring seems to prefer making counterfeits of key coins and the other more valuable dates, sometimes to the point of absurdity, as in its fake 1913 Liberty nickels.
 Don't be fooled, though.
-I've also seen plenty of more common dates.
-When it only costs you 2 - 4 cents per coin to make them, even selling them for a "paltry" $15 or $20 each is an excellent profit.
-And anyway, these guys claim they don't sell singles.
-They're self-proclaimed "replica wholesalers" and it's not their fault if other people misrepresent their merchandise.
-They claim they're merely filling a demand in the marketplace.Continue to 16 of 24 below.
+There are also seen plenty of more common dates.
+When it only costs you two to four cents per coin to make them, even selling them for a "paltry" $15 or $20 each is an excellent profit.
+These people claim they don't sell singles.
+They're self-proclaimed "replica wholesalers," and it's not their fault if other people misrepresent their merchandise.
+They claim they're merely filling a demand in the marketplace.Continue to 15 of 23 below.

 One of the Many Storerooms in the Chinese Counterfeiting Factory

 This room is more cluttered and messy than some of the other presumably "showroom" photos, although this might be a showroom area, too.
-But really, storeroom or showroom, whatever you choose to call it, it's just as filthy when it is loaded with fake coins, antique art objects, and antiquities, all meant for Western collectors' markets.Continue to 17 of 24 below.
+But really, the storeroom or showroom is just as filthy when it is loaded with fake coins, antique art objects, and antiquities, all meant for Western collectors' markets.Continue to 16 of 23 below.

 Fake Chinese Ingots and Bars